DavidCEllis/ducktools-classbuilder/README.md

 ## Usage: building a class decorator ##

-There are 2 main parts to building a class decorator:
-* Define a `gatherer` function that collects all of the field definitions on the existing class.
+The core idea is that there are 3 parts to the generation process:

+1. Gather the fields from the decorated class.
+2. Gather inherited fields from any parent classes in the standard method resolution order.
-* Create method generators to generate the code for the magic methods.
+3. Assign the method builders to the class.

-The `gatherer` function should take the original class as an argument and return a dictionary of `{key: Field(...)}` pairs.
+Gathering is handled by a `gatherer` function which should take the original class as an argument and return a dictionary of `{key: Field(...)}` pairs.

+Inheritance is handled by the `builder` function itself.

 The method generators take the class as the only argument again and return a tuple of method source code, and globals to be provided to `exec(code, globs)` in order to generate the actual method.

 `ducktools.classbuilder` provides a `slot_gatherer` as an example of the first and `init_maker`, `repr_maker` and `eq_maker` as examples of the second.